GoLearnToCode/kiei925-spring17/workbook/home_page.md

 1. Adopt one of your app's resources to be used as your home page.
 1. Use a marketing page/sign up page as your home page.

-If you need to learn more about resources, go to <%= workbook_link 'Creating Resources in Rails', :resource %>.

 ### Option 1: Create a New Resource

 **STEP 1: The Route**

 Create your resource.

-Use the as a guide.
+If you need to learn more about how to create a resource in your app, go to <%= workbook_link 'Creating Resources in Rails', :resource %>.

 **STEP 2: Route for the home page**